Srinika15/Srinika15/README.md

   # 👋Hi, I’m [Srinika P](https://github.com/Srinika15)

-  ### ✨I’m a School Student with curious to learn and explore new things✨
+  ### ✨I’m a School Student with curious to learn and explore new things ✨

 </div>